New Bethel Pastor’s Statement for January 18, 2021

 Greetings to all our members and friends,

-That being said, the global pandemic continues to cycle though our community and in recent days the virus outbreak has increased once again.
-The New Bethel Session voted on October 18, 2020 to once again close the church’s live service.
-New Bethel will move to a virtual format only until the first meeting in January of 2021 at which time the session will review the conditions for live services.
+That being said, the global pandemic continues to cycle through our community, and in recent days the virus outbreak has increased once again.
+The New Bethel Session voted on October 18, 2020, to once again close the church’s live service.
+New Bethel will move to a virtual format only until our session on March of 2021 at which time the session will review the conditions for live services.

-In the following days you will receive emails that will provide more details for new events in the coming weeks.
-For example: our services will be prerecorded and made available for each Sunday on our web page and YouTube site.
-Our leaders have plans to include Zoom meetings for some Wednesdays in a town hall format to include anyone (Start date TBA).
-Invitations can be requested by providing a name and email of a friend to Larry Smith or Denise Torbett.
+We now offer Sunday services on the church's web page and YouTube site.
+Our leaders have created a Zoom meeting for Wednesdays nights in a town hall format to include anyone (see calendar for time and dates).
+We have started adult Sunday school studies online through our Zoom program.
+Invitations can be requested by providing a name and email of a friend to Larry Smith or Denise Torbett for both programs.

 2 Corinthians 1:3-6